صور الصفحة

 Of boughs, as if for festal purpose, decked

-With unrejoicing berries, ghostly shapes
+With unrejoicing berries, ghoftly shapes

 May meet at noontide-Fear and trembling Hope,

-Silence and Forefight-Death the skeleton.
+Silence and Forefight - Death the skeleton

-And Time the shadow,-there to celebrate,
+And Time the fhadow,-there to celebrate,

-As in a natural temple fcattered o'er
+As in a natural temple scattered o'er

-With altars undisturbed of mofsly stone,
+With altars undisturbed of moffy stone,

 United worship; or in mute repose